koutianqi/koutianqi.github.io/index.markdown

 </div>

 ## **UPDATES**:
-- I presented Work-in-Progress (w/Dana Calacci and Nasser Eledroos) titled "A Relational Conception of AI Hype in AI-Based Tools in Policing Context" at [Hype Studies Conference](https://hypestudies.org/conference) in Barcelona, Spain, slides avaible upon chat.
+- I presented Work-in-Progress (w/Dana Calacci, Nasser Eledroos, David Gray Widder, Dasha Pruss) titled "A Relational Conception of AI Hype in AI-Based Tools in Policing Context" at [Hype Studies Conference](https://hypestudies.org/conference) in Barcelona, Spain, slides avaible upon chat.
 - (2025 Oct) I will present our paper (w/ [Dana Calacci](https://www.dcalacci.net) and [Cindy Lin](https://lincindy.com)) "Dead Zone of Accountability" at the 8th ACM/AAAI Conference Artificial Intelligence Ethics and Society in Madrid, Spain from 20th to 22nd.
-- (2025 Sep) I will present our work in progress (w/ [Dana Calacci](https://www.dcalacci.net) and [Nasser Eledroos](https://nasser.wiki)) at the inaugural [Hype Studies Conference](https://hypestudies.org) in Barcelona, Spain held at Universitat Oberta de Catalunya.
+- (2025 Sep) I will present our work in progress (w/[Dana Calacci](https://www.dcalacci.net), [Nasser Eledroos](https://nasser.wiki), [David Gray Widder](https://davidwidder.me), [Dasha Pruss](https://www.dashapruss.com)) at the inaugural [Hype Studies Conference](https://hypestudies.org) in Barcelona, Spain held at Universitat Oberta de Catalunya.
   - The conference has a mixed attendees such as researchers, designers, filmmakers, come say hi!
 I will present on the opening day of the 10th.
 - (2025 Jul) Lead author paper (w/ [Dana Calacci](https://www.dcalacci.net) and [Cindy Lin](https://lincindy.com)) has been accepted to the 2025 ACM/AAAI AI Ethics and Society.
 This paper delineats the epistemic conditions of ML that resist meaningful accountability for the communicative dimension of ML research.
 [Preprint](https://arxiv.org/abs/2508.08739) or [TL;DR](https://www.linkedin.com/posts/koutianqi_dead-zone-of-accountability-why-social-claims-activity-7361214088003108864-3aJR?utm_source=share&utm_medium=member_desktop&rcm=ACoAACPLLPcBeEM19ytgUOpXQQb6x_SjOdrvjtQ).
 - (2025 May) I will attend the Privacy Law Scholar Conference at UCLA this year!